-- The Brown House Moth.
-Brown in colour, no more than 15mm in size, feeds on wool fabrics, so can be often found infesting closets and carpets.
+The Brown House Moth.
+Brown in colour, no more than 15mm in size, feeds on wool fabrics, so it can often be found infesting closets and carpets.

-- Common Clothes Moth.
-Brown in colour, no more than 10 mm in size, the most common culprit behind holes in your clothes.
+Common Clothes Moth.
+Brown in colour, no more than 10 mm in size, is the most common culprit behind holes in your clothes.

 These are the most common species that infest homes.
 However, bear in mind that the UK is home to more than 2500 moth species, varying largely in size, diet and colour decoration (and yet, only 70 species of butterflies).